Diocese of Houma–Thibodaux: 1977 to 2010

 Pope Paul VI erected the Diocese of Houma-Thibodaux on June 5, 1977, taking its territory from the Archdiocese of New Orleans.
 The pope designated the Church of St. Francis de Sales in Houma as the cathedral and St. Joseph Church in Thibodaux as the co-cathedral.

 Paul VI named Bishop Warren Boudreaux from the Diocese of Beaumont in Texas as the first bishop of Houma-Thibodaux.
 Boudreaux became known for banning church fairs in 1985, objecting to the alcohol consumption and overall frivolity at such events.
-He retired in 1992.
+He retired as bishop of Houma-Thibodau in 1992.

-The second bishop of Houma-Thibodaux was Monsignor Charles Jarrell of Lafayette in Louisiana, appointed by Pope John Paul II in 1993.
+The second bishop of Houma-Thibodaux was Charles Jarrell from the Diocese of Lafayette in Louisiana, appointed by Pope John Paul II in 1993.
 He became bishop of Lafayette in Louisiana in 2002.
 John Paul II replaced Jarrell in Houma-Thibodaux with Bishop Sam Jacobs from the Diocese of Alexandria in Louisiana.

-In the aftermath of Hurricane Katrina in August 2005, the diocese provided numerous temporary shelters for storm victims and admitted to its schools hundreds of children whose schools had been flooded.
+In the aftermath of Hurricane Katrina in August 2005, the diocese provided numerous temporary shelters for storm victims from New Orleans and admitted to its schools hundreds of children whose schools had been flooded.
 The diocese provided similar assistance when Hurricane Rita hit the region in September 2005.

 2010 to present

-After Jacobs retired in 2013, Pope Francis named Auxiliary Bishop Shelton Fabre as the fourth bishop of Houma-Thibodaux.
-He became archbishop of the Archdiocese of Louisville in 2022.
+After Jacobs retired in 2013, Pope Francis named Auxiliary Bishop Shelton Fabre from New Orleans as the fourth bishop of Houma-Thibodaux.
+In September 2021, the diocese was hit by Hurricane Ida.
+Of the 39 churches in the diocese, 36 were damaged.Fabre was named archbishop of the Archdiocese of Louisville by Francis in 2022.

 To replace Fabre, Francis in 2023 named Auxiliary Bishop Mario E. Dorsonville of the Archdiocese of Washington as the new bishop of Houma-Thibodaux.
-He died from complications that arose from illness on January 19, 2024.
+He died on January 19, 2024.In June 2025, Pope Leo VI appointed Simon Peter Engurait of Houma-Thibodaux as the next bishop of Houma-Thibodaux.
+He was believed to be the first African-born bishop to lead an American diocese.

 Sexual abuse

-Police arrested Reverend Robert Melancon from Sacred Heart Parish in Cut Off, Louisiana, on aggravated rape charges in June 1995.
-A 17 year old boy from Houma had accused Melancon of sexually abusing him when he was six or seven years old for several years.
+Police arrested Robert Melancon, a priest from Sacred Heart Parish in Cut Off, Louisiana, on aggravated rape charges in June 1995.
+A 17-year-old boy from Houma had accused Melancon of sexually abusing him when he was six or seven years old for several years.
 The diocese reportedly paid the victim a $30,000 settlement in 1993.
 Melancon was convicted in June 1996 of aggravated rape and sentenced to life in prison in August 1996.

-Reverend Patrick Kujawa of Holy Cross Church in Morgan City was arrested in January 2000 on charges of processing 62 pornographic images of boys.
-A housekeeper in his residence had discovered them, along with many pornographic images of men.
-After learning about the images, the diocese had notified law enforcement and sent Kujawa to a hospital in Pennsylvania, where he was arrested.
+Patrick Kujawa, pastor of Holy Cross Church in Morgan City, was arrested in January 2000 on charges of processing 62 pornographic images of boys.
+The diocese notified law enforcement and sent Kujawa to a hospital in Pennsylvania, where he was arrested.
 He pleaded guilty in December 2000 to possessing child pornography and was sentenced to inpatient therapy and ten years on probation.
-Kujawa was convicted again on child pornography charges in 2004 and sent to prison.

-In January 2019, the Diocese of Houma-Thibodaux released the names of 14 clergy who were accused of committing acts of sex abuse.
-Kujawa, Melendez and Melancon were convicted of sexual abuse crimes committed within the diocese while Guidry was convicted of crimes committed in Texas.
+Kujawa was convicted again on child pornography charges in 2004 and sent to prison.In January 2019, the Diocese of Houma-Thibodaux released the names of 14 clergy who were accused of committing acts of sex abuse.